kdavis46/karithru-agentic-system/KarithruAI_agentic_system_design.md

 ## Ownership and Accountability Model

 Clear ownership is essential for sustainable operation, rapid incident response, and accountable governance.
-The following assignments establish who is responsible for decisions, controls, and ongoing oversight of FulfillAI while preserving human authority over policy and high-risk actions.
+The following assignments establish who is responsible for decisions, controls, and ongoing oversight of KarithruAI while preserving human authority over policy and high-risk actions.

 - **Operations**: Owns business rules, exception handling processes, order triage criteria, and runbooks for manual interventions.
 Responsible for day-to-day operational performance and for approving changes to deterministic rules that affect order flow.
 - **Security**: Owns access control, identity management, encryption and data protection standards, and incident response for security events.
 Responsible for approving service identities and for monitoring and responding to potential data leakage or compromise.
 - **Engineering**: Owns system availability, reliability, integration contracts, and deployment gating.
 Responsible for maintaining observability, implementing circuit breakers, and executing controlled rollouts and rollbacks for platform changes.
 - **Compliance / Risk**: Owns audit oversight, regulatory alignment, policy validation, and the review of exception trends for regulatory impact.
 Responsible for approving policy changes that alter compliance posture and for managing audit evidence requirements.

-FulfillAI does not self-govern policy: all policy, compliance, and irreversible decisions require documented human approval by the appropriate role.
+KarithruAI does not self-govern policy: all policy, compliance, and irreversible decisions require documented human approval by the appropriate role.
 These ownership boundaries ensure human accountability, reduce operational drift, and enable clear escalation and audit trails.

 **Classification**: Enterprise System Design | Non-Confidential\
 ## Input Processing & Continuous Monitoring

-FulfillAI maintains persistent connectivity to designated order inboxes, enabling real-time detection and processing of incoming hardware order requests.
+KarithruAI maintains persistent connectivity to designated order inboxes, enabling real-time detection and processing of incoming hardware order requests.
 The input processing layer operates as a continuous, stateful service designed for reliability and data integrity.

 **Real-Time Email Monitoring**